-Everyone wants to take advantage of their competitors’ mistakes, but the first step towards that is analyzing them in detail and understanding their behaviors.
-Only then, can you identify their weaknesses.
+Everyone wants to take advantage of their competitors’ mistakes.
+However, the first step is analyzing them in detail and understanding their behaviors.
+Only then can you identify their weaknesses.

-It’s worth keeping in mind that a Strengths, Weaknesses, Opportunities, and Threats analysis can be an excellent way of doing this visually.
+It’s worth remembering that a Strengths, Weaknesses, Opportunities, and Threats analysis can be an excellent way of doing this visually.
 Classic SWOT-style analyses are an often underestimated tool in an organization’s repertoire.

-It’s claimed that human brain processes visual information faster than text.
-This allows you and your team to analyze it and compare it to your own organization’s SWOT and approach any opportunities both quickly, and with full confidence.
+It’s claimed that the human brain processes visual information faster than text.
+This allows you and your team to analyze it and compare it to your own organization’s SWOT and approach any opportunities both quickly and with full confidence.

-Combine a SWOT analysis with business process mapping and you’ll find yourself with a clear, visual understanding of where your organization stands alongside its rivals, and how it can best compete.
+Combine a SWOT analysis with business process mapping.
+You’ll find yourself with a clear, visual understanding of where your organization stands alongside its rivals and how it can best compete.

 View it as an Opportunity, Not a Win